Gather your data

 - if you are are now married, your date of marriage, and your current spouse’s full name, date of birth, social security number, and address.

-- If you have children, each child’s name, current address, and date and country of birth.
+- if you have children, each child’s name, current address, and date and country of birth.
 If your child has a green card, note the child’s green card number.

 Does this seem like a lot of information?
 It is.
 Trust us when we tell you that you are far better off gathering it in advance so that your application will be complete and correct.
 Cutting corners and submitting an incomplete application and hoping to “fill in the gaps” later on can lead to problems: minor ones, like rejection of your filing or irritating your examiner; or major ones; like having your application denied and being put in removal proceedings.